Orchards Farm CSA Program.

 Payments for full shares; may be paid over two installments, the first due by May

-2014.
-Joining after June 1, requires availability and full payment with
+than June 1, 2015.
+Joining after May 1, requires availability and full payment with

 enrollment.
 Shares are sold on a first come first serve